Personalized, multidisciplinary approach

 Removing your uterus will affect your fertility and ability to have children in the future.
-Most endometrial patients are diagnosed later in life, and are less concerned with fertility preservation.
-However, if you are a young woman with an advanced stage
+Most endometrial patients are diagnosed later in life and are less concerned with fertility preservation.
+However, if you are diagnosed with an advanced stage

 of endometrial cancer requiring surgery and would still like to have children, we will carefully review your treatment and surgery options before and after treatment.
 We will work with you to customize the best surgical approach that strives to maintain

 good pregnancy outcomes later on.
 DF/BWCC has dedicated reproductive and fertility specialists who can discuss all fertility concerns before and after treatment, as well as options to consider, such as embryo (egg) freezing or harvesting.

 Surgery takes place in the operating suites at Brigham and Women's Hospital, whose gynecologic cancer program is widely recognized as one of the best in the country.
 Post-surgical care and other inpatient care are provided by the DF/BWCC team either at

 Brigham and Women's Hospital or at Dana-Farber's Inpatient Hospital located within Brigham and Women's Hospital.